Marker Logo

 Topics.
 This memorial is listed in these topic lists: MilitaryParks & Recreational AreasScience & Medicine.

 Location.
-31° 47.162′ N, 85° 57.827′ W. Marker is in Troy, Alabama, in Pike County.
-Memorial can be reached from the intersection of South Brundidge Street and Memorial Drive, on the right when traveling north.
+31° 47.162′ N, 85° 57.827′ W. Memorial is in Troy, Alabama, in Pike County.
+It can be reached from the intersection of South Brundidge Street and Memorial Drive, on the right when traveling north.
 The marker is located on the grounds of Bicentennial Park.
 Touch for map.
-Marker is at or near this postal address: 1456 S Brundidge Street, Troy AL 36081, United States of America.
+Memorial is at or near this postal address: 1456 S Brundidge Street, Troy AL 36081, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Pike County Veterans Memorial (a few steps from this marker); Vietnam War Memorial (within shouting distance of this marker); PFC.
-John E. Brown Memorial Pathway (within shouting distance of this marker); Missing In Action Memorial (within shouting distance of this marker); Hawkins-Adams-Long Hall Of Honor (approx. 0.9
+At least 8 other markers are within walking distance of this marker: Pike County Veterans Memorial (a few steps from this marker); Bicentennial Park (a few steps from this marker); Vietnam War Memorial (within shouting distance of this marker); PFC.
+John E. Brown Memorial Pathway (within shouting distance of this marker); Veterans Memorial (within shouting distance of this marker);

 Paid Advertisement